 Jennie Wright 0:02

-we are to have you here's why.
-Alison and I talked about six key principles in the show.
-And for the things that we're not experts on, we bring in the big guns.
-We're bringing the experts, we bring in the people who know what they're talking about, so that not only can we educate the listeners, we can also educate yourselves.
-Like it's a win win.
+as we are to have you.
+Here's why.
+Allison and I talked about six key principles in the show.
+And for the things that we're not experts on, we bring in the big guns, we're bringing the experts, we bring in the people who know what they're talking about, so that not only can we educate the listeners, we can also educate yourselves like it's a win win.

 I'll take that.

-That's kind of why I'm, like, super stoked, because I am admittedly a branding dummy.
+That's kind of why I'm like super stoked, because I am admittedly a branding dummy.
 I have no idea.
-And I'm really excited to learn from you today.
+And I really excited to learn from you today.

 if we don't know, we know a little bit about branding, but we don't know all the things right.
 So let's talk about what branding really is.

 Yeah, that's such a great place to start.
-And I like to first when I talk about a brand I explain it in the way and like the thing about it in a way as a person.
-So your business your brand, it's this human, it's got human characteristics like a personality, different human traits.
-So understanding that then when we think about a brand as how people think, feel and act in relation to your business, so then how do you get someone to think a certain way to act a certain way to feel a certain way, are through various brand elements like your color, excuse me, like your color, your logo, your fonts?
-And then also the things that you can't necessarily see like who's your ideal client?
+And I like to first when I talk about a brand, I explain it in the way and like to think about it in a way as a person.
+So your business your brand, it's this human, it's got human characteristics, like a personality, different human traits.
+So understanding that then when we think about a brand as how people think, feel and act in relation to your business, so then, how do you get someone to think a certain way to act a certain way to feel a certain way, are through various brand elements like your color, excuse me, like your color, your logo, your fonts?
+And then also the things that you can't necessarily see, like, Who's your ideal client?
 What are your brand values?
 What do you stand for?
-Things like your packages, your packaging, your offering, this courses, products, everything goes into creating this experience just like you as a person, all of the different experiences that you've had in your life go into creating who you are are same thing with a brand.
+Things like your packages, your packaging, your offering, this courses, products, everything goes into creating this experience, just like you as a person, all of the different experiences that you've had in your life go into creating who you are.
+Same thing with a brand.

 Jennie Wright 3:03